bic-harness/drone-harness-plugin/README.md

 # drone-harness-plugin

-This is work in progress...
+This is work in progress..

-test..